pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 | 6 | Autoencoder + Fusion MLP (Development, 100 videos) | **23.46%** |
 | 7 | Autoencoder + Fusion MLP (Development, 500 videos) | **21.78%** |

 These results demonstrate that pretrained CLIP representations substantially outperform the current self-supervised autoencoder representations while also showing that learned multimodal fusion can improve upon simple cosine similarity when appropriate interaction mechanisms are used.
+The autoencoder experiments remain development-scale evaluations, whereas the CLIP fusion methods were additionally evaluated on the complete validation split.

 ---